aws-samples/aws-serverless-workshops/DevOps/4_MultipleEnvironments/README.md

 ## Integration Tests Overview

 To add integration tests to the pipeline, a second test application has been introduced to the Unicorn API project.
-Like the Unicorn API, the Test application consists of Lamdba Functions and a SAM CloudFormation template (`test-template.yml`).
+Like the Unicorn API, the Test application consists of Lambda Functions and a SAM CloudFormation template (`test-template.yml`).
 In addition to the Lambda Functions and SAM template updates to the Unicorn API, the [AWS CodeBuild](https://aws.amazon.com/codebuild/) `buildspec.yml` has been modified to include a second set of commands that mirror the original application deployment.
 These commands install test dependencies, package the test SAM template, and include the test output SAM template as an additional artifact.

 The integration test use a library for API testing, [hippie](https://github.com/vesln/hippie), which includes a DSL for the easy description of HTTP requests.
-The `int-test/test.js` defines a series of requests that excercise the Unicorn API REST resources, which are chained together using Javascript Promises.
+The `int-test/test.js` defines a series of requests that exercise the Unicorn API REST resources, which are chained together using Javascript Promises.
 Below is a code snippet showing the chained Promises to execute the test cases.
 If all tests pass successfully, the function uses the injected CodePipeline **Job Id** to send a success callback, signaling the CodePipeline to transition.
 If any of the tests fail, a failure callback is sent, signaling the CodePipeline to halt.

 ```javacript
 exports.lambda_handler = (event, context, callback) => {